Static properties of two linearly coupled discrete circuits: Ground state properties of the interacting system

 where $n(\alpha)$ is the number of particles of the Fock state $\Ket{\alpha}$ in the top ring subspace, and $C_{\alpha,m}$ are the coefficients of the ground state in the Fock basis of the two rings system.

-In Figs.~\ref{gap} and~\ref{entropy_gap} we plot the Schmidt gap $\Delta \lambda^{\uparrow}$ and the entropy associated to the Schmidt coefficients of the subsystem formed by the top ring, $S^{\uparrow}$.
+In Figs.~\ref{gap} and~\ref{entropy_gap} we plot the Schmidt gap and the entropy associated to the Schmidt coefficients of the subsystem formed by the top ring, with $N=6$ and $M=3$.
 The two limiting cases appear clearly in both figures: large tunneling couplings $U/J_{\perp} \ll 1$ (superfluid limit) and large interactions $U/J_{\perp} \gg 1$ (Mott insulator limit).
 The Mott insulator regime ($\Delta \lambda^{\uparrow}=1$ and $S^\uparrow =0$) is reached for different values of the interaction strength $U/J_\perp$ depending on $J/J_\perp$.
-In this regime the many-body state is localized, with $m$ atoms in each site (when $m \in \mathbb{Z}$).
+In this regime the state of the system is localized, with $\nu$ atoms in each site (when $\nu \in \mathbb{Z}$).
 Thus, it corresponds to only one Fock state that can be written as a product state of the top and bottom ring subspace.
 Therefore the two rings are decoupled.
-Since they are not entangled\footnote{When $m \notin \mathbb{Z}$, the ground state will be composed by few Fock states and the two rings will be entangled.
-For instance, the case $N=2M \pm 1$ is equivalent to having only one particle in the system, with only two non-vanishing Schmidt coefficients $\lambda_{0}^\uparrow=\lambda_{1}^\uparrow=1/2$, which leads to $\Delta \lambda^\uparrow=0$.}, it means that $\Delta \lambda^{\uparrow}=1$.
+Since they are not entangled, it means that $\Delta \lambda^{\uparrow}=1$.